equinor/fusion-framework/vue-press/src/modules/context/README.md

 }
 ```

-array of context types which queries are filtered by
+array of context types which queries are filtered by.
+A complete list of valid context types can be fetched from [/contexts/types](https://fusion-s-context-ci.azurewebsites.net/swagger/index.html) endpoint

 #### setValidateContext
 By _default_ the provider will only check if the context item is within provided context types _(support legacy usage)_